EU wants to speed up approval of Paris climate deal

 This would allow the Europeans to "be involved in decision-making on crucial issues regarding the implementation of the agreement," he said.

-In the EU, France, Hungary and Austria have also ratified the accord. [nL8N1BB2L0]
+In the EU, France, Hungary and Austria have also ratified the accord.
+(Editing by Gareth Jones)